 The TDDP design criteria establish right-of-way recommendations and configurations for Garden City Drive, Pennsy Drive, and Corporate Drive.
 Garden City Drive is recommended as being a minimum of 48.5 feet to a maximum of 51 feet from center line, or a total right-of-way range of 97-102 feet.
 Pennsy Drive is recommended as being a minimum of 35 feet to a maximum of 37 feet from center line, or a total right-of-way range of 70-75 feet.
+Corporate Drive is recommended to be a minimum of 48.5 feet to a maximum of 51 feet from center line, or a total right-of-way range of 70-75 feet.
 Corporate Drive is recommended to be a minimum of 48.5 feet to a maximum of 51 feet from center line, or a total right-of-way range of 97-102 feet.
-The final right-of-way width shall be determined at the time of DSP, and then reflected on the final plat prior to its approval.
+The final right-of-way width should be determined at the time of DSP, and then reflected on the final plat prior to its approval.
 Provision of minimum and maximum rights-of-way for these publicly maintained roadways on the PPS provides the needed flexibility to the applicant prior to final plat, where actual limits are dedicated, to closely work with appropriate operating agencies in provision of required cross sections and provision of most desirable and acceptable travel lane widths that promote safe and attractive multimodal access at the time of DSP.

-It is noted that Cobb Road, south of Pennsy Drive, is an extension of the I-95/495 (Capital Beltway) southbound exit ramp, which leads motorists to westbound US 50, as well as the subject site.
+Staff note that Cobb Road, south of Pennsy Drive, is an extension of the I-95/495 (the Capital Beltway) southbound exit ramp, which leads motorists to westbound US 50, as well as the subject site.